NewsPalm Beach County

 Posted

-PALM BEACH COUNTY, Fla. — A volunteer who participated in a training session at the Palm Beach County Supervisor of Elections Office was arrested for stealing sensitive computer equipment, authorities announced Sunday.
+PALM BEACH COUNTY, Fla. — A man who participated in a training session at the Palm Beach County Supervisor of Elections Office was arrested for stealing sensitive computer equipment, authorities announced Sunday.

 The incident occurred during a volunteer training session on March 19 for the March 24 election.
 According to detectives, Panicci stole the encrypted access key during the training at the elections office located at 4301 Cherry Road.

-While the stolen key was configured only for training databases, officials expressed concern that someone with technical knowledge could potentially reverse engineer the encryption and reintroduce it into a voter registration kiosk for malicious purposes.
+While the stolen key was configured only for training databases, officials expressed concern that someone with technical knowledge could reverse-engineer the encryption and reintroduce it into a voter registration kiosk for malicious purposes.

 The theft was reported to authorities on March 27, prompting an investigation by Palm Beach County detectives.
 After identifying Panicci as the suspect and establishing probable cause, investigators obtained both an arrest warrant and a residential search warrant.